QuentinRa/blog.quentinra.dev/programming-languages/low-level/libraries/ncurses/index.md

 * `clear()`/`wclear(w)`: empty the window
 * `endwin()`/`delwin(w)`: destroy a window

-👉 Don't forgot to call `endwin()` at the end of your program.
+👉 Don't forget to call `endwin()` at the end of your program.
 It will automatically destroy all sub-windows.
 </div></div>

 <hr class="sep-both">